Categories: Projects and equipment

 collecting dust.

 Things like this travel in triplets.
-I suppose the first
+The first

 happened a few months ago at another flea market/yard sale thing.
 Two massive sledgehammers -